“It is the secret of the world that all things subsist and do not die, but retire a little from sight and afterwards

-Then, triggered by a crackling of energy and a sick heat on the back of her neck, she spun and in an upward diagonal movement brought the screeching falcon sword across the face of the beholder that had appeared immediately behind her.
-A gash opened across the floating, eye-filled orb.
-Foul gore followed the arc of her blade and the dead husk began its descent to the surface below.
+Then, triggered by a crackling of energy and a sick heat on the back of her neck, she spun and in an upward diagonal movement brought the screeching falcon sword across the mass of the mouther that had appeared immediately behind her.
+A gash opened as foul gore followed the arc of her blade and the dead husk began its descent to the surface below.

-Always, invariably, there were mouthers, beholders, bugbears, leucrotta, and liches.
-The numbers of each varied with each attack, as did their tactics, but always there were only these five creatures.
+Always, invariably, there were mouthers, bugbears, leucrotta, and liches.
+The numbers of each varied with each attack, as did their tactics, but always there were only these four creatures.

 To the Pentarchy it was known that the entrolopers were the dark fantasies of the one who had become Abraxas made manifest from a wave of chaos energy that traveled back through time from the moment of the Abraxas’s defeat in the future.
 The Five had postulated that they were embodiments of repressed frustrations from the dark recesses of the mind of a teenage Earther.

 Called the Abraxas Wave, it had first appeared 8000 years in the past shortly after the time in which the Pentarchy had hidden the Grimoire.
 It was theorized that the phenomenon – a final desperate salvo from the subconscious mind of the failed Abraxas – had been drawn, as to a beacon, to the time in which the Grimoire was hidden from the moment 3000 years in the future when the Abraxas would fall.

 For 8000 years, up to the present moment, the entrolopers had laid siege to Sanctuary Rim in the dream realm.
 And for 8000 years, the Morphean Guard, the constructs of the sleeping consciousnesses of beings within the magicless realm had defended the sanctity of sacred Sanctuary.